 Some of these opiates are codeine, methadone, morphine, and heroin.

 But is it possible for someone to develop an addiction to opiates?
 Drug addiction begins with a medical prescription.
-It becomes an addiction if the abuser feels good (high) and derive some satisfaction after its consumption.
+It becomes an addiction if the abuser feels good (high) and derives some satisfaction after its consumption.
 The strong feeling obtained from it motivates people with a drive to take more.

 However, many people become opiate addicts unintentionally.
 There are several reasons why people end up addicted to drugs.
 Some of which are;

 - Innocent conformity to doctors or medical practitioners’ prescriptions for relief of chronic pain.

 - Peer group, in particular through the influence of people